cs50nestm/cs50labs/placeholders/README.md

 ## Now it's Your Turn!

-The program on the right has several variables of different types declared, with CS50 User Input functions getting user input.
+The program on the right has several variables of different types declared, with CS50 user input functions getting user input.
 Write a `printf` statement, using these variables, to print out a statement that looks something like:

 ```
 The <animal> jumped over the <body>, <number> times.